Enhanced sensitivity to the $H \to Z\gamma \to \ell^+\ell^-\gamma$ decay at the LHC using machine learning and novel kinematic observables: Background Suppression Strategy and Signal Purity Enhancement

 \subsubsection{$(S+B)/B$ Extraction Methodology}

 The signal purity is quantified using the ratio $(S+B)/B$ extracted from a bin-by-bin calculation in the reconstructed $m_{\ell\ell\gamma}$ distribution.
-This provides a direct measure of how much the observed event yield exceeds the background expectation in each mass bin, serving as a quantitative indicator of signal presence or purity improvement.
+This provides a direct measure of how much the observed event yield exceeds the background expectation in each mass bin, serving as a quantitative indicator of signal presence or of improved purity.
 The maximum value of this ratio across all bins in the Higgs boson mass region is used as the representative measure of signal purity.
 The ratio calculation employs two components fitted to the $m_{\ell\ell\gamma}$ spectrum: a smooth polynomial function to model the background continuum and a Gaussian function to describe the signal peak.
-The combined model is defined as
+The combined model is defined as a set of equations.

-where $B(x)$ describes the background contribution using a third-order polynomial, while $S(x)$ models the signal contribution with a Gaussian function.
-The total model $F(x)$ represents the sum of the signal and background components and is used to describe the observed distribution.
+As shown in Eq.~(\ref{eq:background}), the background is modeled by a third-order polynomial.
+The signal contribution, given in Eq.~(\ref{eq:signal}), is described by a Gaussian function.
+The total model in Eq.~(\ref{eq:total}) represents the sum of both components.
 The coefficients $p_{1}$, $p_{2}$, and $p_{3}$ control the linear, quadratic, and cubic components, respectively, allowing the model to capture the smooth shape and curvature of the background continuum across the fitted range.
 The parameter $A$ denotes the signal amplitude, $\mu$ corresponds to the mean of the Gaussian and represents the reconstructed Higgs boson mass, and $\sigma$ characterises the width of the signal peak, reflecting the experimental mass resolution.
 An illustration of this fitting procedure is shown in Figure~\ref{fig:schematic_fit}.

-The signal purity ratio is computed on a bin-by-bin basis by evaluating both the combined model $F(x)$ and the background model $B(x)$ at the center of each mass bin and taking their ratio:
+The signal purity ratio is computed on a bin-by-bin basis by evaluating both the combined model $F(x)$ and the background model $B(x)$ at the center of each mass bin and taking their ratio and described in equation~\ref{eq:signal_purity}.

 where $x_i$ represents the center of the $i$-th bin in the $m_{\ell\ell\gamma}$ distribution, $F(x_i)$ is the expected total yield (signal + background) evaluated at that bin center and $B(x_i)$ is the expected background only yield.
-The maximum value of this ratio across all bins in the Higgs boson mass region is then identified and used as the representative measure of signal purity:
+The maximum value of this ratio across all bins in the Higgs boson mass region is then identified and used as the representative measure of signal purity described in equation~\ref{eq:signal_purity_max}.

 This directly probes the local signal-to-background enhancement at each mass point, with the maximum ratio typically occurring near the Higgs mass peak, where the signal contribution is most significant relative to the smooth background.
 A value of $(S+B)/B = 1$ in a given bin indicates no signal excess, while values greater than 1 indicate signal presence, with higher values corresponding to better signal purity.
 The improvement in the maximum ratio after applying the background rejection criteria directly reflects the effectiveness of the selection strategy in enhancing signal purity.